robert-muriithi/robert-muriithi/README.md

 ![github](https://img.shields.io/github/followers/robert-muriithi?style=plastic)

-Here are some ideas to get you started:
+Here is some info about me:

 - 🔭 I’m currently at school
 - 🌱 I’m currently learning Swift
 - 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about anything
 - 📫 How to reach me: +254790027948 || njuguiinirobert@gmail.com

 <center>